mhjlam/DAVis/README.md

-# davis: Data and Algorithm Visualizer
+# DAVis: Data and Algorithm Visualizer

 Visualizer for data structures and algorithms in C.